-Our long-term ambition is for Bedford Borough to be a place where the physical environment enables everyone to be active, to eat healthily, and to have good physical and mental health and wellbeing.
-By physical environment we mean the built environment (for example roads, traffic, shops, restaurants and advertising billboards) and natural environments (for example parks, gardens and rivers).
+Our long-term ambition is for Bedford Borough to be a place where there is high quality, safe and attractive infrastructure and the physical environment enables everyone to be active, to eat healthily, and to have good physical and mental health and wellbeing.
+By physical environment we mean the built environment (for example roads, traffic, shops, restaurants, and advertising billboards) and the natural environment (for example parks, gardens, and rivers).